 Kings River Falls Natural Area

 Kings River Falls Natural Area is located at the interface of the Springfield Plateau and Boston Mountains subdivisions of the Ozark Mountains.
-The natural area includes the Kings River with Kings River Falls being a focal point.
+The natural area includes more than 3 miles of the Kings River with Kings River Falls being a focal point.
 Kings River is a clear mountain stream originating east of Boston in Madison County.
 The river flows for about 50 miles through Madison and Carroll Counties, eventually merging with Osage Creek before it flows into Table Rock Reservoir.
-A mixed pine-hardwood forest covers slopes on the east side of the natural area.
-On the west side, steeper slopes are covered almost entirely with hardwood species.
-Rock walls, bluff shelters, and rocky slopes characterize most of the western half of the area.
+A mixed hardwood forest covers the slopes and ridges of the natural area, with scattered pockets of shortleaf pine.
+Steep rocky slopes, sandstone bluffs, and rocky banks characterized the corridor along the river.
 A diverse and colorful shrub community borders the stream.
 PLEASE NOTE: Restoration work has recently been completed at the site.
 Use caution around the work areas.

 Trail Length – Approximately 2 miles roundtrip